-So here is the breakdown for my architectural photography gear list:
+So here is the breakdown for my architectural and interior design photography gear list:

-When it comes to up scale commercial photography work that goes for billboard and print I find myself in need for high resolution cameras.
+When it comes to upscale commercial photography work that goes for billboard and print I find myself in need of high-resolution cameras.

 I personally use the Canon 5DS (50 Megapixel) that is considered a studio camera pro level.

-Although 70% of my time I shoot on medium resolution (24mp) I do need cameras that can accommodate higher resolution for both large scale prints, billboard and sometime cropping the photos for better fit different layouts.. (a 5ds replacement is due in 2021 make sure you keep an eye for it)
+Although 70% of my time I shoot on medium resolution (24mp) I need cameras that can accommodate higher resolution for both large scale prints, billboard and sometime cropping the photos for better fit different layouts.. (a 5ds replacement is due in 2021 to make sure you keep an eye for it)

 If you aren’t exclusively working as a commercial photographer that relies on large scale prints, I would highly recommend to get the newer and cheaper models out there.